-As well as criminal charges being brought under the “FV” stamp, the ACT also has in place a comprehensive Protection Order regime.
+As well as criminal charges being brought under the FV stamp, the ACT also has in place a comprehensive protection order system.

 Protection Order Overview

-The Domestic Violence and Protection Orders Act 2008 lists the various types of Orders that can be made.
+The Family Violence Act 2016 lists the various types of orders that can be made.

 The following articles deal with the issues faced by those who want to have an order made protecting them or those seeking the best way to respond when an order has been made against them.